MasssiveJuice08/morrowind-modding-with-massivejuice/src/site/notes/Morrowind Modding with MassiveJuice - Home.md

 Kia ora, I'm **MassiveJuice**!

 I make Morrowind mods and one day I hope to actually finish one of them.
-You can follow along here for updates on my various projects and see details of my research and creative process.
-I also host my blog here, [[03 Blog/00 MassiveJuice's Morrowind Modding Blog\|MassiveJuice's Morrowind Modding Blog]]
+You can follow along here for updates on my various projects and see details of my research and creative process, including:

+- Morrowind modmaking tips,
+- Research on developing the [[00 Projects/Morrowind Modding Wiki/Morrowind Modding Wiki - Home\|Morrowind Modding Wiki]] with S3ctor and Greatness7,
+- Morrowind-themed Dioramas,
+- Using [Obsidian.md](https://obsidian.md/) as a creative tool for knowledge management and Morrowind modding (which alongside [Obsidian Digital Garden](https://dg-docs.ole.dev/) was used to create this site).

+I also host my blog here, [[03 Blog/00 MassiveJuice's Morrowind Modding Blog\|MassiveJuice's Morrowind Modding Blog]].

 ## Projects